Award Space Series Index

 Maximizing Delta Miles

 All the mileage rates shown above are for round-trip tickets and starting January 2015, Delta will finally start allowing one-way awards for half of the round-trip fare.
 Between the two award charts there really is not a “wow” factor, but looking closely at Delta’s partners is where the value (as little as it may be) lies.
+Also be sure to keep you’re eyes peeled for Delta’s Flash Sales, which have become more common in the past year and are a valuable way to use Delta Skymiles.

 A round trip to Europe costs 60k miles in economy and 125k miles in business.
 Neither of these numbers jump out, however it’s still important to talk about this due to Delta’s partner Virgin Atlantic.
 Award flights to London often have very high fuel surcharges, sometimes close to ~$900 for an economy award.
 However, Delta doesn’t charge fuel surcharges on Virgin flights!